BrianMcConway/stock-trace/README.md

 ### Known Bugs

 - I noticed that some of the current stock lists appeared to be not clearing when I deployed the project with Heroku.
 I altering my code several times without success.
-After contacting Tutor Support, I was informed that the lists that were appearing to not be cleared were longer than the the live console window, and only the visible data was being cleared.
+After contacting Tutor Support, I was informed that the lists that were appearing to not be cleared were longer than the live console window, and only the visible data was being cleared.
 The issue lies with the CI template that was used for this project.
 For the purposes of this project, I have shortened my current stock lists to all fit inside the console window.
+- To the best of my knowledge, there are no more bugs in my deployed application.

 ## Setup & Deployment